IonicaBizau/worder/README.md

 # worder [![Support this project][donate-now]][paypal-donations]

-Get the words from a sentence.
+Get the words from the input text.

 ## Installation